drmingdrmer/consensus-essence/README.md

 > implementations and they **all had the bug submitted by the OP**!

-#### References
+**References**:

 -   [Marc Brooker's blog](https://brooker.co.za/blog/2021/11/16/paxos.html)
 -   [On stackoverflow](https://stackoverflow.com/questions/29880949/contradiction-in-lamports-paxos-made-simple-paper)

 ## (Suboptimal) Raft: Leader Step Down

+> In the raft paper:
-Quote from raft paper "6.
-Cluster membership changes":
+> 6. Cluster membership changes
+>
 > The second issue is that the cluster leader may not be part of the new configuration.
 > In this case, the leader steps down (returns to follower state) once it has committed the <img src="https://www.zhihu.com/equation?tex=C_%7Bnew%7D" alt="C_{new}" class="ee_img tr_noresize" eeimg="1"> log entry.

+A leader does **NOT** have to give up leadership:

-Despite being unable to cast a ballot(vote) for other candidates, a learner(AKA non-voter, a node removed from cluster config) can nevertheless be a leader(or become a candidate).
+Despite being unable to cast a ballot(vote) for other candidates, a learner(AKA non-voter, a node removed from cluster config) can nevertheless be a leader(or become a candidate) as long as it wants.
+This non-voting leader:

--   This non-voting leader handles write operations in the same way as a normal leader, except the local log store does not count in majority.
+-   handles write operations in the same way as a normal leader, except the local log store does not count in majority.
--   A non-voting leader handles read operations in the same way as a normal leader.
+-   handles read operations in the same way as a normal leader.

-#### Simplify leader stepping down
+#### Improvement

 When a leader commits <img src="https://www.zhihu.com/equation?tex=C_%7Bnew%7D" alt="C_{new}" class="ee_img tr_noresize" eeimg="1">, it does **NOT** give up leadership, but just keep serving as leader.